On Continuity of Separately Convex Preferences and Correspondences

 It provides a characterization of the continuity of a binary relation, or a correspondence, by using a topological property similar to the \textit{linear continuity} postulate.
 As noted in Equation \ref{eq_nested}, open upper (lower) sections property is stronger than linearly open upper (lower) sections property that is stronger than separately open upper (lower) sections property.
 Therefore, Theorems \ref{thm_separate_main} and \ref{thm_linear_main} generalize the following result of \citet[Lemma, pg.
 914]{sh74} and \citet[Theorem 3]{bpr76} on continuity of a binary relation by considerably weakening their continuity and convexity assumptions, and allowing a more general domain on which the binary relation is defined.
-Define a {\it binary relation} $P$ on $X,$ where $ P\subseteq X\times X.$ Note that for any binary relation $P$ on $X$, there exists a unique correspondence $F: X\tra X$ such that $P=\text{\nf gr}F$.
-The {\it upper} and {\it lower sections} of a binary relation $P$ at $x\in X$ is defined as $P(x)=F(x)$ and $P^{-1}(x)=F^{-1}(x)$, respectively.